 - Injuries claimed after an employee is terminated

 Although the amount varies by state, claimants can receive replacement wages and compensation for medical expenses.
 Claimants may also receive temporary disability payments, which in many states is equal to two-thirds of their average wages, up to a fixed amount.
 A permanently disabled claimant may qualify for a lump sum or benefits throughout the duration of their disability.
 The claimant must be unable to perform their previous work duties or be unable to work at all to receive these benefits.
 In case of death, the surviving dependents receive the deceased worker’s benefits.
 On-the-job training, education, or job placement assistance is also available in some states.

 What are the employer’s responsibilities?

-Employers should also post notices advising employees of their legal rights.
+In addition to following their state’s regulations, employers should also post notices advising employees of their legal rights.
 These must be posted in a convenient location frequented by employees during working hours.
 These notices typically tell employees if their employer is self-insured, display contact information regarding the company’s workers’ compensation carrier, and give details about available benefits.
 Posted notices should state that injured employees have the right to medical treatment and whether they can choose and/or change their treating physician, which differs by state.

 How to file a workers’ compensation claim

 When filing a workers’ compensation claim, employees should go over their state’s regulations with their employer.
 Regulations vary for each state, but the necessary steps are generally similar.
 Depending on the severity of the injury, employees may need to seek medical attention immediately.
 If the injury is not severe, most states set a time limit that can range from a few days to two years.
 Employers must typically provide a workers’ compensation claim form within 24 hours of receiving notice of the injury.